-To understand why sensory play is important for toddlers and preschoolers, we have to look at how our brain transforms sensation into actions and emotions.
+To understand why sensory play is important for toddlers and preschoolers, we have to look at how our brain transforms sensations into actions and emotions.

 It’s well known that the human body uses its five senses to receive sensory information from its surroundings and sends it to the brain to process it and perceive our world.